Proposed Rate Increases 2023 (Novato Service Area)

 The District proposes rate increases for the Novato service area for fiscal year 2023-2024 (FY 23/24).
 If approved at the public hearing on June 20, 2023, the new rates will go into effect on July 1, 2023.

+The public hearing will take place at 100 Wood Hollow Drive in Novato at 4:00 pm.
 For more details about the public hearing and the proposed rate increases see the links below.
 Also, look for a detailed flyer in the mail.

 The key reasons that a 9.5% rate increase for Novato Water and a 5.3% rate increase for Recycled Water is needed are described below: